 Officers of the Praetorian Guard assassinated Caligula on January 24 41 CE, stabbing him thirty times, the same number of wounds as his murdered relative Julius Caesar.
-Caligula achieved renown as the most perverse of Rome’s emperors, whether he deserved it or not.
+True or not, Caligula enjoys modern renown as the most perverse of Rome’s emperors.

-These days, our knowledge of Caligula is probably most informed by various soft and hardcore porn movies.
+In modern times, the image of Rome’s third Emperor is informed mainly by various soft and hardcore porn movies.
 The best is Bob Guccione’s magnificently debauched Caligula starring Malcolm McDowell, Dame Helen Mirren, Peter O’Toole, and Sir John Gielgud.
 What other movie featuring hardcore, unsimulated sex scenes can boast such a cast?
 Plus a screenplay by Gore Vidal.
 Although Vidal later disassociated himself from the production, the film does illustrate his primary theme, that absolute power corrupts absolutely.

-He commanded that Caligula join him there and most people assumed that was the last they’d ever see of the young man.
+When the Emperor commanded 19-year-old Caligula join him at Capri, most people assumed that was the last they’d ever see of the young man.
 But Caligula survived six years on the island with the murderous old tyrant and ended up his heir.
-(Along with Tiberius’ grandson who basically stayed out of the way until ordered to commit suicide.)
+(Along with Tiberius’ grandson who was first sidelined and then murdered.)

-Regardless, following an illness possibly caused by poisoning, Caligula turned full-on tyrant, spending up big on vanity projects, murdering at will and allegedly f_cking everything in sight.
+Regardless, following an illness, Caligula turned full-on tyrant, spending up big on vanity projects, murdering at will, and allegedly f_cking everything in sight.